 Over the last several years, there has been a dramatic increase in FCPA enforcement activity.
-Since 2005, the U.S. Department of Justice ("DOJ") and the Securities and Exchange Commission ("SEC") have brought more than 250 enforcement actions against corporations and individuals-more than the total number of enforcement actions brought between the FCPA's enactment in 1977 and 2004.
-In 2010 and 2011, DOJ and the SEC reached record-high enforcement numbers.
+Since 2005, the U.S. Department of Justice ("DOJ") has brought more than 80 corporate actions, and over 100 individuals have been criminally charged - more than the number of prosecutions brought between the FCPA's enactment in 1977 and 2005.
+In 2009 and 2010, DOJ and the SEC reached record high enforcement numbers against corporations and individuals.
 In a prolific 2010, DOJ brought 38 new actions and the SEC brought 26.
 Total monetary penalties collected in 2010 exceeded \$1.7 billion, a record high.
-While the number of new enforcement actions was lower in 2011, it was still the second highest year on record.
-In 2012, enforcement activity lagged somewhat, with DOJ bringing only 13 enforcement actions, and the SEC bringing only 12.
-Total monetary penalties in 2012 were over \$260 million.
-Despite these decreases, however, there is no reason to think that DOJ and the SEC are losing their zeal for enforcement.
-Rather, it is likely that DOJ and the SEC are juggling the approximately 150 open investigations and were distracted by the drafting of their comprehensive FCPA Resource Guide, which was released in November 2012, as well as several trials.
+Additionally, the number of individuals being charged has steadily increased.
+In 2009, 38 individuals were criminally charged, and 10 were charged in 2010.
+Significant prison sentences have been imposed in many cases.
+There has also been an intentional increase in the number of enforcement actions against non-U.S. corporations, which amounted to roughly half of the corporate actions settled in 2010.
+Penalties against non-U.S. companies, however, represented more than \$1.1 billion of the \$1.7 billion collected.